naoko-portfolio/tcp-udp-socket-programming-cpp/README.md

 - The RTT values were very small because both the client and server were running on the same computer (`127.0.0.1`).
 - UDP and TCP both showed low RTT values in this local environment.
 - Therefore, RTT was useful for observing the request-response timing, but it was not suitable for comparing the real-world performance of UDP and TCP.

+The table below summarizes the key differences between UDP and TCP observed during this project.

 | Protocol       | UDP                      | TCP                             |
 | -------------- | ------------------------ | ------------------------------- |